berke-celikel/berke-celikel.github.io/_posts/2025-03-03-cez-vs-gazprom-arbitration.md

 The Gazprom case underscores how tribunals interpret **force majeure** in international contracts.
 Most clauses require four conditions to be met:

 **1. The Event Falls Within the Clause**
 The disruption must be explicitly covered by the force majeure provision in the contract.
 Typical examples include war, embargoes, acts of government, or natural disasters.
-If the contract is silent or vague, courts and arbitral tribunals will interpret the scope narrowly.

 **2. Performance Is Objectively Prevented**
 The event must make it *impossible* (not merely more expensive or commercially impractical) to perform the contractual obligations.
 A drop in profit or logistical hardship is generally not enough.
 The standard is often one of physical or legal impossibility.